 be the angle which the radius initially makes with the diameter X'OX .
 Then after a time t the angle made by the radius to the particle is

 .
 Hence, if P is the position of the particle at time t and N the foot of the perpendicular from P on OX, then:-

 and the point moves with Simple Harmonic Motion of amplitude

 Example - Simple Harmonic Motion

-If the acceleration is at a distance x from the centre then:
+oscillation if the acceleration is 4 ft/sec2, when the distance from the centre of the

 Hence the period is:

 at the centre of oscillation is